Logan142414/Portfolio/README.md

 Alongside this redraft analysis, I examined the historical performance and career longevity of players drafted in the final 10 picks to provide context for Bronny’s selection.
 I used a variety of analytical techniques, including descriptive statistics, principal component analysis (PCA), and k-nearest neighbors (KNN), to explore how Bronny compares to similar players and whether meaningful clusters exist between early and late picks.​​​​​​​

 Key Tasks:
-•Evaluated historical NBA draft trends to understand the relationship between draft position and long-term player outcomes
+- Evaluated historical NBA draft trends to understand the relationship between draft position and long-term player outcomes

-•Built a Random Forest Regressor model to predict draft position from rookie-season stats
+- Built a Random Forest Regressor model to predict draft position from rookie-season stats

-•Used PCA and KNN to visualize draft clusters and find Bronny’s closest statistical comparisons
+- Used PCA and KNN to visualize draft clusters and find Bronny’s closest statistical comparisons

-•Wrote a data storytelling article to communicate key insights and challenge public perception
+- Wrote a data storytelling article to communicate key insights and challenge public perception

 Tools Used: Python(numpy, sklearn, pandas, matplotlib), Machine Learning, Descriptive Analytics, PCA, KNN